F4 Indian Championship: Format

 The weekend's format is set to have three races per weekend with one single qualifying session.
 The fastest lap will award pole position for Race 1, while Race 3's grid will be set according to the 2nd fastest lap of every driver at the qualifying session.
 Race 2's grid will be a reverse grid from Race 1's results.

 Car

-The championship will feature Tatuus new Formula 4 car – Tatuus F4-T-421.
-Abarth was chosen as the engine supplier.
-Prema Powerteam will be responsible for the technical side of things to ensure parity among all competitors.
+Initially, the championship was set to feature Tatuus F4-T421 chassis, Abarth as the engine supplier and Prema Powerteam responsible for the technical side of things to ensure parity among all competitors.
+After failing to run in 2022, the championship switched for the 2023 season to Mygale M21-F4 chassis, Alpine as the engine supplier and MP Motorsport for the technical support.

 Broadcasting

 As with Formula Regional India, Indian F4's organizers are having discussions with international TV channels to broadcast the championship in several countries.
 For the other countries, the championship will be available on YouTube.